middlebury/middlebury-script-lab/_sections/faq.md

 ### Am I required to provide proof of citizenship/residency?

 No, we will take you at your word that you satisfy the requirement.
 We cannot make visa arrangements or offer support if you are not a U.S. citizen or permanent resident.

 ### Should my industry contacts call you to provide references?

 No. We are only considering your writing and your personal statements.
 No references are necessary, nor would they make a difference.

 ### How much do I have to pay?
-Fellows’ only costs will be travel costs to Burlington, VT (or to Middlebury if you are driving)
+Fellows’ only costs will be travel costs to Burlington, Vermont (or to Middlebury if you are driving).

 ### What if I don't have access to Final Draft?